-A student who achieves a successful score on any approved general area examination or on any subject examinations (excluding foreign languages) may be able to receive college credit.
-For foreign languages, a maximum of six credits is awarded for achievement of the required score that is equivalent to the intermediate level.
-No credit is awarded for the elementary level of a language.
+A student who achieves a successful score on any approved general area examination or on any subject examinations may be able to receive college credit.
 Georgian Court accepts a total of 30 CLEP credits.
 To award credit, an official score report must be sent to the Office of the Registrar.
 CLEP credit is granted only if the related course content has not been previously completed.
 In order for the CLEP science examination to be accepted for the laboratory science general education requirement, the examination must be taken prior to acceptance to Georgian Court.
 The CLEP science examinations do not fulfill this requirement if taken after acceptance to Georgian Court.

-Once accepted by GCU, students may not fulfill the natural science laboratory course requirement by taking these exams.

-Student must take CLEP exam for Principles of Macroeconomics and CLEP exam for Principles of Microeconomics in order to have EC476 or EC501 waived.
+- Once accepted by GCU, students may not fulfill the natural science laboratory course requirement by taking these exams. - Student must take CLEP exam for Principles of Macroeconomics and CLEP exam for Principles of Microeconomics in order to have EC476 or EC501 waived.
 Both current and prospective students seeking to use CLEP exam credit for EC501 for a School of Education program should gain approval from the School of Education program director before taking the exams.